ArkanFarrel/frontend_UTS/README.md

 ## 🤝 Acknowledgments
 - Thanks to all contributors who participated in this project
 - Special thanks to the Material-UI team for their comprehensive component library

-## 📞 Support
-For support, email [your-email@example.com] or create an issue in the repository.